 Whilst it’s possible to buy some very nice shelters, you’re looking at upward of £300 for a triple bin shelter, which is pretty steep, especially when you consider what it’s being used for.
-So my decision, and let’s face it the only decision for me, was to build it myself!
+There are are still some good deals to be had but my decision, and let’s face it the only decision for me, was to build it myself!

 It’s pallet time!